 Sadly a majority of your time will be spent falling in battle.
 Each time you die provides you with new insight and upgrades.
 Ranging from maximum health to damage buffs, these upgrades can turn the tides of battle in your favor.
 Akin to playing one last round in the Civilization series, each successful run makes it difficult to put the game down.

-Even though it’s coming up to its 10-year anniversary, The Elder Scrolls V: Skyrim is very much a game you should try in virtual reality.
-You’ll need to connect the Oculus Quest 2 to a gaming PC or laptop, albeit not a hugely powerful one given the game’s age.
+Even though it’s now past its 10-year anniversary, The Elder Scrolls V: Skyrim is still very much a game you should try in virtual reality.
+You’ll need to connect the Meta Quest 2 to a gaming PC or laptop, albeit not a hugely powerful one given the game’s age.
 And it’s not superbly optimized for cutting-edge VR use.
 However, Skyrim VR basically lets you step into a virtual country with a fantasy and Nordic flavor.